Health considerations when bottle-feeding

 Babies should never be put to sleep with a bottle.
 This can cause cavities to develop.

-All babies, whether breast or bottle fed, should be offered a feeding whenever they
+All babies, whether breastfed or bottle-fed, should be offered a feeding whenever